VladimirTechMan/salsa-format-spec/README.md

  "transport" | string  | Optional.
 The name of the transport being used to transmit the packet.
  "src"       | object  | Required.
 The identification details of the source (sender) of the packet.
  "dst"       | object  | Required.
 The identification details of the destination (receiver) of the packet.
  "format"    | string  | Optional.
 The format of the "body" entry in the current "packet" object.
-If omitted, "plain-text" is assumed.
+If omitted, "plain-text" MUST be assumed.
- "body"      | *depending on format specified* | Required.
+ "body"      | *depending on "format" specified* | Required.
 The actual data of captured signaling packet, represented according to the specified "format".
  "comment"   | string  | Optional.
 A comment provided by the user or the application about the packet itself or about the part of interaction between source and destination that the packet is used for.

 The "packet" objects inside the "packets" array MUST be in the ascending order, according to the numerical equivalents of "time" string values in these objects.